shahzarkhalique/shahzarkhalique/README.md

 <h2 align="left">Hi 👋!
-My name is [Your Name] and I'm a Computer Science student and content creator, from Karachi, Pakistan.</h2>
+My name is Shahzar and I'm a Computer Science graduate (Habib University) and content creator, from Karachi, Pakistan.</h2>

 ###